Version 2.0 — Released April 2026

 Facility use costs include, but are not limited to:

-• Consumables and supplies (toilet paper, soap, trash liners, etc.)
+- Consumables and supplies (cleaning materials, toilet paper, soap, trash liners, etc.)

-• Administrative overhead (permit processing, invoicing, documentation review)
+- Administrative overhead (permit processing, scheduling, invoicing, and program management)

-• Wear and tear or extraordinary maintenance for high-impact uses (e.g., fields, gyms, auditoriums)
+- Wear and tear or extraordinary maintenance associated with high-impact or specialized uses (e.g., fields, gyms, auditoriums)

 Administrative regulations may define default rate schedules or conditions under which certain costs are waived, discounted, or escalated.